CUSTOMER SERVICE

 Today, brands that build a flywheel with a B2C CRM, aligned marketing and service teams, and top-tier customer service can create exceptional customer experiences.
 They can develop a loyal existing customer base that leaves sparkling reviews and promotes word-of-mouth marketing like it’s their job—and they can grow fast, cost-effectively, as a result.

-And if you can make your post-purchase experience as smooth as your purchase experience by leveraging self-service, AI agents, and personalization, you can turn your customer service into a lever for growth, boosting repeat purchases and customer lifetime value (CLV).
+And if you can make your post-purchase experience as smooth as your purchase experience by leveraging self-service, AI customer agents, and personalization, you can turn your customer service into a lever for growth, boosting repeat purchases and customer lifetime value (CLV).

 Put simply, customer service isn’t a cost center anymore.
 It’s a lever for growth.

-1. Empower customers to self-serve
+2. Empower customers to self-serve

 If your customers need to call you just to initiate a return or update their subscription status, turning them into loyal fans could be a tall order.
 And if they have to hear an on-hold jingle, it might just be impossible.